aham18113/AcoustiClass/readme.md

    - Siren
    - Street Music :contentReference[oaicite:1]{index=1}

-The model achieves a **test accuracy of 90.44%** on environmental noise classification.:contentReference[oaicite:2]{index=2}
+The model achieves a **test accuracy of 90.44%** on environmental noise classification.

 ---

 ## Methodology

-You can refer to the paper PDF for detailed explanation and figures (block diagrams, FFT plots, confusion matrix, etc.).
-Typical README image links (after exporting figures as images) might look like:

 ```markdown
 ![Pipeline for Environmental Noise Extraction and Classification](images/fig1_pipeline.png)